andywijaya15/laravel-crud-post/README.md

 ## Laravel CRUD

-Im learning laravel with CRUD.
-Using Laravel Storage to store image to server.
+Im learning laravel with CRUD using Laravel Storage to store image to server.